slukic0/movies-app/README.md

 npm install
 ```

-You must also set the environment variables for both the frontend and backend
+You must also set the environment variables for both the frontend and backend.
 1. Create a `.env` file in `/` and set the following variables

    ```bash